 There are several options that can help relieve symptoms:

-- paracetamol, given in recommended doses for up to 48 hours, can help if your child has a fever (if the fever lasts more than 48 hours, it’s best to see your doctor)
+- paracetamol, given in recommended doses for up to 48 hours, can help if your child has a fever or is in pain (if the fever lasts more than 48 hours, it’s best to see your doctor)

 - warm drinks, which can ease a sore throat and dry mouth

 - saline nasal drops or spray or eucalyptus inhalant, which can ease a blocked nose.

 It’s a good idea for your child to take things easy, but there’s no need for her to stay in bed.
 Let your child decide how active she wants to be.